 The story has been told countless times of how a party composed of Percy and Mary Shelley, Lord Byron, Dr. Polidori, and Mary’s stepsister Claire Clairmont met at Lake Geneva in the summer of 1816 and there amused themselves by, among other things, reading ghost stories.
 When Lord Byron proposed that they each write a ghost story, the results were Mary Shelley’s Frankenstein and John Polidori’s The Vampyre, two of the most important works of Gothic literature.

-An integral part of this story that usually receives little mention is that the book of ghost stories they read was Tales of the Dead, although sometimes it is misrepresented as being Fantasmagoriana.
+An integral part of this story that usually receives little mention is that the book of ghost stories they read was Fantasmagoriana, in its French edition, which was later translated into English as Tales of the Dead.
+Sometimes sources list one or other title as the book read.
 The confusion about the book’s title results from its publication history.
 Although this book had an influence on the group of famous writers, not a lot of attention has been given to it, which made me curious to read it and see what, if any, merits it might contain.
 I was pleasantly surprised by its quality.

 First, a little about its publication history to clarify some of the confusion about the title.
 Although it is often said that Shelley and company read a volume of German ghost stories, without stating the title, the compiler of the book, Sarah Elizabeth Utterson, actually translated the majority of the stories in Tales of the Dead from the French collection Fantasmagoriana, which in turn was a collection of various translated German works.
 Utterson left out three of the stories from Fantasmagoriana because they “did not appear equally interesting to her.”
 She also “considerably curtailed” her translation of the story “L’Amour Muet” (“The Spectre-Barber”) because the love story aspect didn’t suit the story collection in her opinion.
 To the collection, she added a new story, “The Storm,” which she said she had heard from a friend.
 She published the book in 1813, three years prior to the famous Lake Geneva meeting of Shelley and friends.